How to Make a Contingency Table in Excel (2 Easy Ways)

 Contingency Tables are nothing but a summary of various categorical variables.
 Contingency Tables are also known as Cross Tabs, and Two-way Tables.
 Generally, a Contingency Table displays the frequency distribution of several variables in a table or matrix format.
 It gives us a quick overview of the interrelationships between the variables in the table.
 Contingency Tables are widely used in various research sectors like survey research, scientific research, etc.

-2 Simple Methods to Make a Contingency Table in Excel
+How to Make a Contingency Table in Excel: 2 Simple Methods

 In this section, we will learn two simple methods for creating a Contingency Table in Excel.
 Let’s say an online retailer sent an Email about promotional discounts to potential customers of different Regions.
 Here, we have the Purchase Status of some of the customers.
 Our goal is to make a Contingency Table using these data in Excel.